ssiloti/bep-persistent-credit/one-hop-rep.rst

 The above state is only maintained for peers who have sent an ``identify`` message.

 The first time a peer becomes interested in the client the client sends a ``known_peers`` message.
 This message SHALL contain a list of reputation ids the client has a direct relationship with.
-If the client becomes interested in a peer and receives a ``known_peers`` message from it then the client MAY send one or more ``standing`` messages where each receipt contains the state of the client at an intermediary present in the ``known_peers`` message.
+If the client becomes interested in a peer and receives a ``known_peers`` message from it then the client MAY send one or more ``my_standing`` messages with the state of the client at intermediaries present in the ``known_peers`` message.

 If the client decides to unchoke a peer on the basis of its standing with one or more intermediary received from that peer then the client SHALL, before sending any piece data, send an ``attribution`` message to that peer.
 The message SHALL indicate the weight assigned to each intermediary which was utilized in the decision to unchoke that peer.
-The client SHALL send another ``attribution`` message if it receives additional ``standing`` messages which change the set of intermediaries used to determine the client's upload rate to that peer.
+The client SHALL send another ``attribution`` message if it receives additional ``my_standing`` messages which change the set of intermediaries used to determine the client's upload rate to that peer.

 While the client is receiving piece data from a peer which has sent an ``attribution`` message it SHALL periodically send ``receipt`` messages to that peer.
 These SHALL include the client's local state for that peer as well as fractional receipts for all intermediaries listed in the most recently sent ``attribution`` message.